sixfantasy/pokemonweb/TECHNICMANUAL.md

 ### 3.1 HTML SEARCH
 ### 3.2 CSS SEARCH
 ## 4.DATABASE
+In the database there is all the API data, with the Pokémon data that the user then fetches when using the website.
 ## 5.API
 We have used the API "https://pokeapi.co/api/v2/" which has 1302 entries, which is invoked with a fetch and a return, through several constants
 ## 6.BUILT WITH